daisubc/daisubc.github.io/about.md

 ---
 layout: basic
 description: Dr. Bhushan Gopaluni leads research activities at the UBC DAIS Lab.
-He is a professor in the Department of Chemical and Biological Engineering and an Associate Dean for Education and Professional Development in the Faculty of Applied Science at the University of British Columbia.
+He is a professor in the Department of Chemical and Biological Engineering and an Associate Dean for Education and Professional Development in the Faculty of Applied Science at the University of British Columbia (UBC).
 title: About
 permalink: /about/
 ---